dper/kanjioftheday/README.md

 Kanji are Japanese characters.
 There are several thousand in existence.
 If you want to learn them, you should study in many ways.
 A daily script such as this is a tool to buttress whatever other study methods you already have.
 If you're already doing reading practice, it's sometimes helpful to focus on a single character and see some common words that make use of the the character.

+Some other websites already offer kanji of the day.
+I've used Yookoso (<http://www.yookoso.com/pages/study.php>) happily in the past.
+It offers much the same kind of thing as can be found here, along with many other useful study tools.
+On the other hand, you can't play around with third party websites.
+You don't get to decide what the information looks like, and if you dislike the formatting, tough luck.
+And if someone else's site goes down, you can't fix it.
+This project is designed to give you an extra level of control.

 Starting Out
 ============